 - 1. Start a Dictionary tool from the Typefounder window, or use one which is already on the XDE desktop. - 2.
 Change the New Dict.
-Format to PrePress. - 3.
-Type the names of the printer font files (such as Logo1Printer.ac, Logo2Printer.ac, and so on) into a window and select the names. - 4..
-Enter a name for the printer font in the New Dictionary File: field.
+Format to PrePress.

+3. Enter a name for the printer font in the New Dictionary File: field.
 Note: The dictionary name should follow the pattern:

-Xerox.XC1-1-1.Family, where Family matches the family name defined in the Font window.
+Xerox.XC1-1-1.
+Family, where Family matches the family name defined in the Font window.